AUTOMATE DEDUPLICATION IN GOOGLE SHEETS

 WHY AUTOMATE DEDUPLICATION?

 Duplicates silently reduce trust in your data and cost teams time.
-Manual cleanup is error-prone and doesn't scale — automation makes deduplication repeatable, auditable and schedulable.
+Manual cleanup is error-prone and does not scale.
+Automation makes deduplication repeatable, auditable and schedulable.

 SAMPLE DATASET AND GOALS